Numie/ReactiveRecord/readme.md

 To retrieve objects from the database, ReactiveRecord provides several finder methods.
 Each finder method allows you to pass arguments into it to perform certain queries on your database without writing raw SQL.

 Methods that find a single entity, such as `find` and `first`, return a single instance of the model.
-Methods that return a collection, such as `where` and `group`, return an instance of ReactiveRecord::Relation.
+Methods that return a collection, such as `where` and `group`, return an instance of `ReactiveRecord::Relation`.

 ### ::all
 See a list of the regions of Westeros.